mirkomkr/todo-app/README.md

 # My Todo List App

 This is a simple Todo List application built using HTML, CSS, and JavaScript.
 It allows users to add tasks, mark them as completed, and filter between all, completed, or pending tasks.
-The app stores the tasks in `localStorage` so that they persist even after refreshing the page.
+The app stores the tasks in localStorage so that they persist even after refreshing the page.

+As a junior front-end developer, I created this beginner-friendly demo project to practice and improve my skills with core web technologies.
+This project helped me understand the fundamentals of front-end development and gain hands-on experience in building a functional web app.

 ## Features
 - Add new tasks.